Vonng/pg_exporter/README.md

 - [pgbouncer_stat](config/collector/930-pgbouncer_stat.yml)
 - [pgbouncer_pooy](config/collector/940-pgbouncer_pooy.yml)

-`pg_exporter` will generate approximately 200~300 metrics for completely new database cluster.
-For a real-world database with 10 ~ 100 tables, it may generate serveral 1k ~ 10k metrics.
-You may need modifying or disable some  database-level metrics on database with serveral thousands or more tables in order to complete scrape in time.
+`pg_exporter` will generate approximately 200~300 metrics for a completely new database cluster.
+For a real-world database with 10 ~ 100 tables, it may generate several 1k ~ 10k metrics.
+You may need to modify or disable some database-level metrics on a database with several thousand or more tables in order to complete the scrape in time.

 Config files are using YAML format, there are lots of examples in the [conf](https://github.com/Vonng/pg_exporter/tree/master/conf) dir. and here is a [sample](conf/100-doc.txt) config.